Master of Science in Cultural Criminology

 In short, Cultural criminology is about local cultures, subcultures and a multitude of cultural characteristics associated with crime or deviance.

-- anthropology and sociology, including knowledge of the disciplinary foundation of the fields and general knowledge of current research issues
+- Knowledge and understanding of criminology, anthropology and sociology, including knowledge of the disciplinary foundation of the fields and general knowledge of current research issues

 - Specialised knowledge of research methods in cultural criminology